niyniy123/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to remove a quick note with patient reference and note index.
+1. User requests to remove a quick note of patient.
-2. System validates the patient reference and note index.
+2. System validates the input parameters.
 3. System deletes the specified note from the patient's record.
 4. System confirms success by displaying the deleted note.